Infinity Laplacian equations with singular absorptions: Introduction

-The key point of our analysis lies in deriving optimal regularity estimates for nonnegative solutions $u$ of \eqref{P0} at free boundary points.
-More precisely, we intend to show that

-However, this type of singular free boundary problem brings extra difficulties.
-In this case, \textit{the nonhomogeneity term blows up} along the a priori unknown set $\partial\{u>0\}$.
-In order to circumvent this issue, we shall deal with the penalized problem
+The study of this type of free boundary problem has significant difficulties: (i) the nonvariational sense, where no measure-distributional structure is available; (ii) the source term blows up along the a priori unknown set $\partial\{u>0\}$.
+In order to circumvent theses issues, we shall consider viscosity solutions of the penalized problem